Preparing for winter should be our top priority now!

 - Roast Meats

 Heating your home is probably the most expensive part of the cooler months.
-There are great ways to save though, they include:
+There are great ways to save in preparing for winter, they include:

 - Order or chop firewood or gas – order in advance to get a better deal!